Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      6. In case the media processing entity can process the request it SHOULD return an HTTP 200 OK or 202 Accepted
-     7. In case the media processing entity can process the manifest or fragment in the POST request body but finds the media type cannot be supported it SHOULD return an HTTP 415 unsupported media type
+     7. In case the media processing entity can process the fragment in the POST request body but finds the media type cannot be supported it SHOULD return an HTTP 415 unsupported media type
      8. In case an unknown error happened during